adam-larosa/041023-Flask/readme.txt

 Initialize the database with SQLAlchemy:
     flask db init

-Generate a new migration after adding a new class:
+Generate a new migration after adding a new / changing a class:
     flask db revision --autogenerate -m 'name of model or change'

 Run a migration: